PAMinerva/LearnDirectX/Tutorials/01-HelloDirectX/hello-window.md

 ## D3D12HelloWindow: code review

 The **DXSample::OnInit** method is a virtual function that must be overridden in derived classes.
 We have done this in the **D3D12HelloWindow** class.
-The implementation is shown in {numref}`oninit-method`.
+The implementation is shown in {numref}`oninit-code`.

 ```{code-block} cpp
 :caption: OnInit method